frau-juna/readme-rep/README.md

 Nice to see you on my profile :smiley_cat:

-- I’m currently learning coding 🌱
-- I’m looking forward to become a cyber security & forensik specialist
-- don't hesitate to ask me if you have any questions (but remember - I don't have a :crystal_ball: :laughing:)

 ## ⚡ Fun facts about me:

 :one: i (think, therefore i) am :point_up: